this-is-emon/learning-git/gitCliSummary.md

 ## 14. Sending pull request to our own project

 > **Scenario :** When a new feature needed to be developed, the collaborator create a new branch.
 Then he develop the feature and send a `pull request` to the Github repo.
 There is a person(Tech Lead) who is responsible to open any `pull request`, inspect it, send necessary instruction to the collaborator, if any further changes needed.
 At last if everything is ok he merge the new branch to the main branch.
-Here we will create a new baranch and send it as a `pull request` to our own project as a _collaborator_.
+Here we will create a new branch and send it as a `pull request` to our own project as a _collaborator_.
 Then we will also act as an _merger manager or Tech lead_, who will Open the `pull request`

 #### ➡ As a collaborator :